Udhampur Lok Sabha constituency

 Udhampur Lok Sabha constituency is one of the six Lok Sabha (parliamentary) constituencies in Jammu and Kashmir in northern India.
 The constituency covers 20,230 square kilometres of mountainous Himalayan terrain, and is comparable to the size of Israel.
-It is composed of the districts of Kishtwar, Ramban, Kathua, Doda, Reasi, and Udhampur.
+It is composed of the districts of Kishtwar, Ramban, Kathua, Doda, and Udhampur.
 Udhampur constituency's population is over 2,400,000, and exceeds the population of New Mexico.
-The seat from 1967-1980 was held by Karan Singh, the former crown prince of Jammu and Kashmir.
+The seat from 1967 to 1980 was held by Karan Singh, the former crown prince of Jammu and Kashmir.
+It is currently represented by Union minister Jitendra Singh since 2014 from the Bharatiya Janata Party.

-Previous Assembly segments
+Assembly segments

-Udhampur Lok Sabha constituency is composed of the following assembly segments: